Iubenda logo

 Fulfill Data Subject Access Request (DSAR)

 Filing a Data Subject Access Request is a step individuals can take to exercise their key right of access, under the GDPR.
-Data subjects can send a written request and ask for the following information:
+Data subjects can send a written request and ask for the following info

 🔍 Learn more about how to handle DSAR here.